Are you tired of (not) reaching your full potential? Improve your life with daily simple rules instead!

 “Some of the suggestions may work for others, but not for me.”
 This model is based on self-experimentation.
 Some simple rules may work forever, some may work for a period of your life, while others may not work at all.
 By writing and tracking the simple rules I have written, I know which ones to use in the future and which ones I won’t.
 You can do the same.

 “This book is great, but I feel overwhelmed now.
-I do not have energy and time to implement all the changes that I just read.”
-The simple rule of the day framework works through the power of the compounding effect.
+I do not have the energy and time to implement all the changes that I just read.”
+The simple rule of the day approach works through the power of the compounding effect.
 As James Clearly explained in his book Atomic Habits, daily improvements sum up significantly in a year.
 In fact, 1,01365=37,78.
 So if you get a little better through a simple rule every day, you are going to be about 38 times better at the end of the year!
 For your information, this also works in the opposite way, 0.99365=0.02.

 4. Increased connection with people